bchurchill/badi-cal/README.md

 ## Status

 Work in progress.
-The backend functionality is present: it can take a range of gregorian dates and return the significant dates in the Badi calendar.
+The backend functionality is present and seems
+robust: it can take a range of gregorian dates and return the significant dates in the Badi calendar.

 Work to be done:
  * Create the user interface

- * Put dependencies in namespaces (they're kind of spaghetti code right now)
+## Code

+ * The extern/ folder has javascript to compute equinoxes, new moons, and sunrise/sunset times
+ * `badi.js` is where the backend fun is: it defines a `BadiDate` class and functions `gregorian_to_badi`, `badi_to_gregorian` for converting JavaScript's built-in `Date` objects.
+ * harness.html runs several tests against the backend

 ## Specs